Data Sources and Methodology

 Background on the Development of the Conceptual Framework

-The Food Systems Dashboard framework is used to define and describe food systems by summarizing the drivers, components, and outcomes of food systems.
-The framework depicts four components of food systems – food supply chains, food environments, individual factors, and consumer behavior – which are all interrelated.
-The framework also shows how these components impact diets and, ultimately, nutrition and health outcomes.
-Additionally, it depicts the drivers that push and pull food systems - climate change, globalization and trade, income growth and distribution, population growth and migration, politics and leadership, and socio-cultural context.
+The FSD framework is used to define and describe food systems by summarizing the drivers, components, and outcomes of food systems.
+The framework depicts three components of food systems — food supply chains, food environments, and individual factors — which are all interrelated.
+The framework also shows how these components impact diets and food security and, ultimately, nutrition, health, livelihoods, and the environment.
+Additionally, it depicts the drivers that push and pull food systems - climate change and environment, globalization and trade, income growth and distribution, urbanization, population growth and migration, politics and leadership, and socio-cultural context.

-This framework was adapted from the conceptual framework developed by the High-Level Panel of Experts on Food Security and Nutrition (HLPE), the science-policy interface of the United Nations Committee on World Food Security (CFS) in their Nutrition and Food Systems report.
+This framework was adapted from the conceptual framework developed by the High-Level Panel of Experts on Food Security and Nutrition (HLPE) in the Nutrition and Food Systems Report.
 The HLPE framework aimed to illustrate how food systems influence diets and nutrition, emphasizing the importance of diets in linking food systems with nutrition and health outcomes.
 The HLPE framework identified three foundational components of food systems - food supply chains, food environments, and consumer behavior.
-It stressed the importance of food environments in consumer food choices.
+It stressed the importance of food environments in people’s food choices.
 Additionally, the HLPE framework depicted how food systems impact environmental, social, and economic sustainability.
-The HLPE framework is now being used to inform the United Nations Voluntary Guidelines on Food Systems for Nutrition.

-In adapting the HLPE framework for the Dashboard, we added a fourth component of food systems, individual factors, to capture the economic, cognitive, aspirational, and situational factors that define people and their behavior.
-We also expanded upon the food environments subcomponents to include additional elements of food product properties as well as food vendor properties.
-Additionally, among the drivers, we narrowed these down as well as adding income growth and distribution.
-Our framework aims to describe food systems, the complicated interactions between food systems components, and the impacts on diets, nutrition, and health.
+In adapting the HLPE framework for the FSD through expert review processes including the Food Systems Countdown Initiative, we expanded the consumer behavior component of food systems to individual factors, which captures the economic, cognitive, aspirational, and situational factors that define people and their behavior.
+We also expanded upon the food environment subcomponents to include additional elements of food product and vendor properties.
+Additionally, among the drivers, we narrowed these down and added income growth and distribution.
+Our framework aims to describe food systems, the complicated interactions between food systems components, and the impacts on diets, food security, nutrition, health, livelihoods, and environment.

 Indicators and Their Sources

-The Dashboard includes 166 indictors that are mapped across the framework.
-We identified indicators with high-quality data for countries at all income levels, when available, for each of the food systems components and subcomponents in the framework.
-When indicators were not available, we included that in the Dashboard to advocate for more data collection in these areas, as understanding each component is critical for a complete understanding of food systems.
-The 166 indicators are from over 20 different sources, including both those that are publicly available such as the Food and Agriculture Organization (FAO), Global Burden of Disease (GBD), United Nations Children's Fund (UNICEF), World Health Organization (WHO), World Bank, Climate Watch, and others as well as those that are not publicly available, such as Euromonitor International.
+The FSD includes over 275 indictors that are mapped across the framework.
+We identified indicators with high-quality data for countries in all regions and at all income levels, when available, for each of the food systems components and subcomponents in the framework.
+The 275 indicators are from over 40 different sources, including both those that are publicly available such as the Food and Agriculture Organization (FAO), United Nations Children's Fund (UNICEF), World Health Organization (WHO), World Bank, and others as well as those that are not publicly available, such as Euromonitor International.

-More information about each indicator can be found in the metadata, which can be accessed by clicking on the “i” next to the indicator name in both Compare and Analyze and Country Profiles.
-The metadata includes the indicator definition, its relevance to food systems and why it was included in the Dashboard, for calculated indicators, how this calculation was made, how missing values are treated in the Dashboard, the indicator source with a link to this source, and a link to Additional Information when applicable.
-This metadata Aims to provide a complete understanding of the indicators and their importance.
+More information about each indicator can be found in the metadata.
+The metadata includes the indicator source, definition, its relevance to food systems and why it was included in the FSD, any calculations made, how missing values are treated, and any relevant additional information.
+This metadata aims to provide a complete understanding of the indicators and their importance.

 Methodology for Developing the Food Systems Typology